UU-Human-Evolution/1MB438/Lab_8.md

 ### Step 2: Examine the IQTree and BEAST2 outputs for the mitochondria

-In Session 7 you performed a Maximum Likelihood and Bayesian analysis  on two alignments: *cytB* and entire *mitochondria*.
+In Session 7 you performed a Maximum Likelihood and Bayesian analysis  on two alignments: *cytB* and the *16 S mitochondria sequence*.
 You answered  questions relative to the *cytB* run.
 Now, answer these same questions for the mitochondria run.
 You might be asked about these during the presentation.

 #####Question 1:
 **Which files does IQ-TREE output?
 Explain briefly what each of them is.**